-“On 23 and 24 November the streets of Ulverston will be filled with stalls, performers, and people in top hats, tail coats, mob caps and mufflers.
-Yes, it’s nearly time for Ulverston’s Dickensian Festival – a Lake District Christmas market with a difference,” says Caroline Gilfillan, one of the volunteers who sells mulled wine to raise funds for the festival.
+“Every year at the end of November the streets of Ulverston are filled with stalls, performers, and people in top hats, tail coats, mob caps and mufflers.
+Yes, it’s Ulverston’s Dickensian Festival – a Lake District Christmas market with a difference,” says Caroline Gilfillan, one of the volunteers who sells mulled wine to raise funds for the festival.
 “I get an excellent view of the costumes and the stalls.
 The good folk of Ulverston love an excuse to dress up, and this is the perfect opportunity.
 Clothes are hired or bought from the charity shops around town.
 Some intrepid people even get out their needle and thread.” she adds.

 “Couples stroll by arm in arm, the men sporting walking sticks and natty cravats, the women in long skirts and button boots.
 There are several mulled wine stalls, but I’m usually at work in the food court, where delicious food catering to all tastes is served.
 The delicious aroma of good coffee mingles with the spicy scent of the mulled wine.
 Close by a boy of 11 or 12 offers to shine your boots or shoes for a modest price.
 A stage (there are several around town) offers music from local performers including the irrepressible Blast Furness street band.
 In the afternoon we get a visit from Queen Victoria herself!
 Diminutive and impeccably dressed she presents the prizes for the best costumes in the different age categories.
 When I’ve finished my duties on the mulled wine stall I head off to do a little shopping.
 There are stalls selling gifts for all pockets – jewellery, crafts, badges, clothes –and scrumptious food and drink for the festive season.
 If you have children, you can bob into the Laurel and Hardy Museum, where Santa will be distributing presents from his Christmas grotto.
 This is a family-friendly festival, suitable for all ages.
 Do come along and enjoy it with us.”